megsra17/regex-turtorial/README.md

 ## Description

-This tutorialexplains how regex works by breaking down each part of the expression and describing what it does.
+This tutorial explains how regex works by breaking down each part of the expression and describing what it does.

 ## Questions